-The Sail Able Program is designed to introduce those with physical or intellectual disabilities to the freedom and independence offered by the sport of sailing.
+The Sail Able Program is designed to introduce those with physical or intellectual challenges to the freedom and independence offered by the sport of sailing.
 The program will be run during the day in conjunction with the Learn to Sail Program.
-Our goal is to keep the costs of the program as minimal as possible; with that being said we are charging a very nominal fee of $10.00 per sail which would run between 1 ½ -2hrs in length.
+Our goal is to keep the costs of the program as minimal as possible.
+With that being said we are charging a very nominal fee of $10.00 per sail which would run between 1 ½ -2hrs in length.
 We recommend participants register for a maximum of two sails per week.

 The other boat we operate is a 20 ft long Freedom Independence keel boat; this boat is equipped with a self tacking jib for ease of use, as well as a lead keel to prevent the boat from capsizing.
 The boat is designed for two people with limited mobility.
 Participants sit in specially designed chairs which lock in place and have a lead weight attached to each of them deep in the hull of the boat.
 The weights allow the chairs to pivot from one side of the boat to the other when the boat changes direction.